swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 {:class="out"}

 The index`(1:3:10, 1:2:10)` means "Rows 1 through 10 in steps of
 3 and columns 1 through 10 in steps of 2".
-Matlab will stop when it reaches or crosses the upper bounds of this index, i.e., it will access columns 1, 3, 5, 7, and 9, but not 11.
+MATLAB will stop when it reaches or crosses the upper bounds of this index, i.e., it will access columns 1, 3, 5, 7, and 9, but not 11.